igsr/gca_1000genomes_website/_faq/what-tools-can-i-use-to-download-igsr-data.md

          ascp -i bin/aspera/etc/asperaweb_id_dsa.putty -Tr -Q -l 100M -P33001 -L- fasp-g1k@fasp.1000genomes.ebi.ac.uk:vol1/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz ./

 Note, the only change between these commands is that for newer versions of ascp asperaweb_id_dsa.openssh replaces asperaweb_id_dsa.putty.
-This change is noted by Aspera [here](https://support.asperasoft.com/entries/38675468-Command-line-ascp-transfer-asking-for-a-passphrase-after-Connect-plugin-upgrade).
 You can check the version of ascp you have using:

        ascp --version